Germany says Greek debt deal brings stability closer

 The debt restructuring was a condition for the EU and IMF to release a second bailout package for Greece worth 130 billion euros.

-The ministry said the 85.8 percent take-up was “a big step on the path to stabilization and consolidation of a sustainable level of debt, which gives Greece an historic opportunity”.
+The ministry said the 85.8 percent take-up was “a big step on the path to stabilisation and consolidation of a sustainable level of debt, which gives Greece an historic opportunity”.